1homas/ISE_Python_Scripts/README.md

 cmdb_ci_generator.py -n 1000 > CMDB.json    # create 1000 items saved to `CMDB.json`
 cmdb_ci_generator.py -f line -tvn 1_000_000 > CMDB_1M.json  # save 1M CIs and time it
 ```

+You may customize the script to included more or fewer columns/fields representing whichever attributes you think are interesting.
+Creating your new attributes and random data should be straightforward given the many examples in the script.

 ## ise_api_enabled.py / ise_api_enabled_aio.py